Ocean Beach, San Francisco: History

 Due in part to its sometimes inhospitable weather (high winds, cold weather and fog), the area was largely undeveloped throughout most of San Francisco's early history, when it was known as part of the "Outside Lands."
 Development finally came in the late 19th century: a steam railroad was in place by 1884 to bring people to the first amusement ride at the city's oceanside, a "Gravity Railroad" roller coaster, and to the Ocean Beach Pavilion for concerts and dancing.
 By 1890, trolley lines reached Ocean Beach: the Ferries and Cliff House Railroad, Park and Ocean Railroad, and Sutro Railroad that encouraged commercial amusement development as a trolley park.
 The Cliff House, which opened in 1863, and Sutro Baths, which opened in 1896, drew thousands of visitors.

 Railroads

 The Park and Ocean Railroad ran along Lincoln Way on the south edge of Golden Gate Park and then turned north into the western end of the Park along La Playa Street.
 This standard-gauge railway began service on December 1, 1883.
 It became part of the Haight streetcar line.
 The Ferries & Cliff House Railway ran west along California Street and then along the coast to turn south on 48th Avenue.

+Telegraph Line

+The first section of cable for the Commercial Pacific Cable Company was laid in 1902 by the cable ship CS Silvertown from Ocean Beach, adjacent to the famous Cliff House in San Francisco to Honolulu.